apache/buildstream-site/content/pages/about.md

 BuildStream relies on a sister project in order to be able to build at scale, called BuildGrid.

-## BuildStream for those interesting in building applications and integrating systems
+## Building applications and integrating systems

 <!-- Releases: description.
 Who is for.
 State clearly which one is the latest release. -->